 Webb, meanwhile, was a part of a Seymour team that reached its third consecutive Class AAA State Tournament.
 She's hoping to guide the Lady Beavers to a State Tournament appearance.
 "I'm excited about this position to head up this program and help them keep their tradition," said Webb, who played third base during her high school career.
-"I'm looking forward to coming in and named all-Ohio Valley Conjust establishing that we're there to win.
+"I'm looking just establishing that we're there to win.
 "I want to help these kids.
 I want them to have a good time playing softball because I enjoyed playing at Central and I've played ever since I was four and never missed a season until after college.
 It's all about helping kids with not just softball, but with life in general."
-After high school, Webb went on to Tennessee State, where she was ference twice and was a four-time member of the OVC's all-academic team.

-After her playing days, she served as a studentassistant with the Lady Tigers.
-She will teach special education at Karns after spending the 2012-13 school year as a teaching assistant in Central's special education program.
-Still Some Bad Guys in Sports...
+After high school, Webb went on to Tennessee State, where she was forward to coming in and named all-Ohio Valley Conference twice and was a four-time member of the OVC's all-academic team.
+After her playing days, she served as a studentassistant with the Lady She will teach special education at Karns after spending the 2012-13 school year as a teaching assistant in Central's special education program.
+Some Bad Guys in Sports...

-By Alex Norman Last week I dropped some serious knowledge on you good people with an article titled "Still Some Good Guys in Sports."
+By Alex Norman Still Last week I dropped some serious knowledge on you good people with an article titled "Still Some Good Guys in Sports."
 This week I'm back with an article titled "Still Some Bad Guys in Sports."
-I'm nothing if not consistent...

-Recently Urban Meyer made it a mission to find ways to absolve himself of any blame with regards to Aaron Hernandez.
-Hernandez, a former Florida standout that left the Gators and was a fourth round draft pick of the New England Patriots in 2010, has been charged with murder.
-No one in their right mind believes that Meyer holds responsibility for that alleged crime.
+I'm nothing if not consis- Recently Urban Meyer made it a mission to find ways to absolve himself of any blame with regards to Aaron Hernandez.
+Hernandez, a former Florida standout that left the Gators and was a fourth round draft pick of the New England Patriots in 2010, has been charged with No one in their right mind believes that Meyer holds responsibility for that alleged crime.
 But Meyer's discipline record when it comes to the three years was Hernandez's coach has been criticized.
-And I think it is a fair question to ask...
-Had Meyer been more effective with Hernandez while he was in charge, could Hernandez's life turned out differently?
-"The racquets have been my friends." - Louis Royal
+And I think it is a fair question to Had Meyer been more effective with Hernandez while he was in charge, could Hernandez's life turned out differently?
+Meyer might get the benefit of the doubt if he had Continue on page 3 "The racquets have been my friends." - Louis Royal